 In addition to things that each individual camper should carry, there are items that the entire party will need.
 You can distribute these items amongst yourselves when it comes to packing because you will all be sharing them anyway.
 Of course, if you’re going solo (not recommended for a beginner) you will have to carry everything yourself.

 There are a few hardy souls out there who brave sleeping out in the open when in nature.
 Not one of them?
 You have a variety of options.
-You can go for a basic two-person tent or you can invest in five or even six-person tent.
+You can go for a basic two-person tent or you can invest in four-person tent or even six-person tent.
 Take the number of campers in your group into account.

 You can distribute the tent parts amongst the whole group for packing.
 One person can carry the main shell of the tent while someone else carries the poles and so on.